 The Suppression at Hotel Petersburg, Iași took place in 1848.
 April 8, 1848.

-Who won the Suppression at Hotel Petersburg, Iași?
+What was the outcome of the Suppression at Hotel Petersburg, Iași?

 The Moldavian Princely Militia were victorious against the Moldavian Liberal Revolutionaries.